zacanger/niddesa/text/generated-translations/cullaniddesa/17-chinese-google.md

 Please explain the method that I can know, where there is a break between birth and aging. "

-92. [World Zun: "Penchia!"]
+92. [Blessed One: "Penchia!"]
 Watching people who fall into thirsty, being tortured and annoyed by aging,

 Binchia!
 Therefore you become the one who does not let go: you should give up